 No difference in the physiologic function measurements between groups.

-If the mother is not available, a surrogate supports providing improved feeding behaviors and stabilizing vital signs in the preterm infant, thus promoting growth and reducing length of stay.
+If the mother is not available, skin-to-skin holding by a surrogate can improve feeding behaviors and stabilizing vital signs in the preterm infant, thus promoting growth and reducing length of stay.

 Swaddling & Sucrose Together Reduces Pain